Case Studies

 GEORGE HANDLEY

-Sleep disturbances and restless leg issues often disrupted his sleep.
-For more than twenty years, George’s active dreams were filled with someone coming after him, feet thrashing and kicking, loud screams, biting, hitting, and eventually turning into jumping out of bed.
-Sometimes these would turn into aggressive and combative battles that the bed became a war zone.
+For over 20 years, George’s active dreams were filled with someone coming after him, feet thrashing and kicking, loud screams, biting, hitting, and eventually turning into jumping out of bed.
+Sometimes the bed became a war zone.

-George’s wife Anna, sought out medical interventions but continuously the only response was simply to give medications, which were causing him to spiral into more hallucinations, fainting episodes, panic, and increased symptoms.
+George’s wife Anna sought out medical interventions but continuously the only response was simply to give medications, which were causing him to spiral into more hallucinations, fainting episodes, and panic.

-George was evaluated and assessed in January 2016 from the Mayo Clinic, in Rochester, MN and returned in April 2016.
-A PET scan and evaluation determined the clinical diagnosis of Lewy Body Dementia with parkinsonism.
-George’s Lewy Body Dementia journey had begun.
+George was evaluated and assessed in early 2016 at the Mayo Clinic, in Rochester, MN.
+The diagnosis was Lewy Body Dementia.
+His LBD journey had begun.

 SUSAN HUTTON

-After visits with multiple doctors, MRIs, and CAT scans, Sue was diagnosed first with MS, and subsequently with Parkinson’s.
+After visits with multiple doctors, MRIs, and CT scans, Sue was diagnosed first with multiple sclerosis, and subsequently with Parkinson’s.
 Three years later, the diagnosis became “definite” Corticobasal Degeneration.

-The pictures of Sue with her first grandson, Colton, were taken approximately 6 years apart.
+The pictures of Sue with her first grandson, Colton, were taken approximately six years apart.

 RON KEEN